Pistons vs. Grizzlies Prediction & Picks - December 6

 Pistons Performance Insights

-- Detroit is seventh in the NBA in rebounds per game (45.5) and fifth-best in rebounds conceded (42.2).
+- Detroit ranks fifth-best in the NBA by allowing just 42.2 rebounds per game.
+It ranks seventh in the league by averaging 45.5 boards per contest.

-- With 26.4 assists per game, the Pistons are ninth in the NBA.
+- The Pistons rank ninth in the NBA with 26.4 assists per game.

-- In terms of turnovers, Detroit is second-worst in the league in committing them (16.6 per game).
-And it is third-worst in forcing them (11.7 per game).
+- Detroit has been struggling when it comes to turnovers this year, ranking second-worst in the NBA in turnovers per game (16.6) and third-worst in forced turnovers per game (11.7).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.